AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_windows.md

 - Visual Studio IDE 2019 or later
 - .Net Framework 4.7.2 or later, or .Net Core 5.0 or later

-<div class="alert note">Open the specified ports in <a href="https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> if your network has a firewall.</div>
+<div class="alert note">If your network has a firewall, make sure that you open the ports specified in <a href="https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a>.</div>

 ## Project setup

-This section shows how to prepare the development environment necessary to integrate Agora Chat into the project.
+This section shows how to prepare the development environment necessary to integrate Agora Chat into your project.

 ### 1. Download the Windows sample project

-1. Clone the [Windows demo repo](https://github.com/easemob/chat_windows_demo) to your local device.
+1. Clone the [Windows demo repository](https://github.com/easemob/chat_windows_demo) to your local device.
 2. Locate the `windows-example` folder of the downloaded repo, and double-click to open the `windows-example.sln` file in **Visual Studio**.
 3. In the top menu of **Visual Studio**, select **Active solution configuration** as **Debug** and **Active solution platform** as **x64**.

-### 2. Integrate Agora Chat SDK
+### 2. Integrate the Agora Chat SDK

-1. Go to the [SDK download page](./downloads?platform=Windows), download the latest version of the Agora Chat SDK package for Windows.
+1. Go to the [SDK download page](./downloads?platform=Windows), and download the latest version of the Agora Chat SDK package for Windows.
 2. Decompress the Windows SDK to the `windows-example\bin\x64\Debug` path.
 3. In **Solution Explorer** of **Visual Studio**, click the triangle icon to the left of the **windows-example** project to expand the drop-down menu, right-click **References**, and select **Add Reference...**.
 4. In the **Reference Manager** pop-up window, click **Browse...** at the bottom right corner, select the `chatsdk.dll` file in the `windows-example\bin\x64\Debug` path, and click **Add** to import the SDK.